-Dallas Immigration Reform Lawyers
+Immigration Reform Lawyers

 At Goldstein & Scopellite, PC, our experienced attorneys take pride in maintaining a knowledge base of the changes that occur in the United States regarding our country’s immigration policy, the implementation of policies and guidelines, changes to case law, and changes to the law or administration of the law as these things affect our clients.
 In order to properly advise our clients, we must be on top of the immigration reform process so that we can offer our clients proper guidance and to help them achieve the most successful result possible to their immigration process by recommending proper courses of action.
-Please contact one of the experienced Goldstein & Scopellite, PC Dallas immigration reform attorneys or Tucson, Arizona, immigration lawyers for answers as to how our country’s recent immigration reform may affect you or benefit you and your family.
+Please contact one of the experienced Goldstein & Scopellite, PC Dallas immigration reform attorneys or our immigration lawyers for answers as to how our country’s recent immigration reform may affect you or benefit you and your family.

 Recently, Immigration and Customs Enforcement (ICE) and the Department of Homeland Security (DHS), which includes U.S. Citizenship and Immigration Services (USCIS) has changed their approach in policy and in the enforcement of regulations by allowing Deferred Action for Childhood Arrivals, illegal presence waivers in the U.S., limiting removal and immigration proceedings against individuals and in processing and approving family or work related petition cases.
-And these policy changes can be important to your case for as recently as June 2014, the current administration advised that there will be no changes to the immigration law this year and before any election.
+And these policy changes can be important to your case for as recently as June 2014 and June 2018, the current administration advised that there will be no changes to the immigration law this year and before any election.

 Introduction of Immigration Legislation